opencomputeproject/SAI/doc/UDF-based-ACL.md

 #### UDF Group in ACL
 User should be able to configure a mask in the ACL entry for a given UDF extracted field by the UDF group.

-> Following attributes already exists in ACL headers but provide only UDF group OID information.
+> Following attributes already exists in ACL headers but provide only UDF group OID information in ACL entry.
+This is insufficient as SAI adapter can not determine the UDF group field length during ACL table create.
+Also there is no attribute to specify data/mask values in ACL entry.

 ```
     /**